Breast EngorgementSkip to the navigation

-- When milk first "comes in" to your breasts, during the first few days after birth.
+- When your milk first comes in, during the first few days after birth.

-- When you normally have a regular breast-feeding routine but cannot nurse or pump as much as usual.
+- When you have a regular breastfeeding routine but can't nurse or pump as much as usual.

-- When your baby's breast-feeding suddenly drops, either when your baby is starting or increasing solid foods or when the baby is ill with a poor appetite.
+- When your baby suddenly starts breastfeeding less than usual.
+This may happen when your baby is starting or increasing solid foods or when your baby is ill and has a poor appetite.

-Severe engorgement can make it difficult for your baby to latch on to the breast properly and feed well.
-This can make the problem worse.
+If engorgement is severe, your breasts get very swollen and painful.
+Severe engorgement can make it hard for your baby to latch on to the breast properly.
 As a result:

-- Your baby may not receive enough milk.
+- Your baby may not get enough milk.